facebookresearch/hydra/website/docs/advanced/override_grammar/basic.md

 ---
-id: command_line_syntax
+id: basic
-title: Command-line syntax
+hide_title: true
+sidebar_label: Basic Override syntax
 ---
+## Basic Override syntax
-You can modify your configuration via the command line.
+You can manipulate your configuration with overrides (via the command line or the Compose API).
 This includes:
 - Modifying the the `Defaults List`
 - Modifying the config object

-Command line overrides matching a Config group are modifying the `Defaults List`;
+Overrides matching a config group are modifying the `Defaults List`;
 The rest are manipulating the config object.

 ## Basic examples